trichelab/spiky/README.md

 # Spike-ins for everyone

-Please note that `spiky` currently requires a recent version of R (4.0 or newer).
+Please note that `spiky` currently requires a *recent version of R (4.0 or newer)*.
-This restriction may be relaxed if we can verify it won't break things.
+The restriction may be removed if our dependencies can tolerate that.

 ## Installing